 To be eligible to apply for this program, applicants must:

-- be a Canadian citizen, permanent resident of Canada or Protected Person by the application deadline date (October 10, 2021);
+- Be a Canadian citizen, permanent resident of Canada or Protected Person by the application deadline date (June 10, 2022);

 - not hold, or have held, any other CGS-MSFSS during the course of your graduate studies.

 To remain eligible during the research study period abroad, you must: